 Peppermint is known for its sweet and refreshing taste, which can be enjoyed fresh from the plant in the form of tea.
-It can be useful for settling the stomach, soothing the mind, and for cooling the body if you are overheated.
-It requires access to some sunlight, so should be placed on a windowsill when grown indoors.
-If it is watered regularly, and kept free of pests and diseases, the plant will thrive and can be harvested repeatedly throughout the year.
+It can be useful for settling the stomach, soothing the mind, and cooling the body if you are overheated.
+It requires access to some sunlight, so it should be placed on a windowsill when grown indoors.
+If it is watered regularly and kept free of pests and diseases, the plant will thrive and can be harvested repeatedly throughout the year.

 2. Aloe (Aloe vera)

 Aloe plants store water in their thick leaves.
 In order not to "drown" your aloe, make sure that the soil is completely dry before watering the plant.